SilkRose/Pony/stories/fleetfall/fleetfall.md

 *She eventually noticed how awesome I was too, and I think she became interested.*

-*That day I caught her after she misjudged a flyby and spun out of control.
+*That day I caught her after she misjudged a flyby and spun out of control...
 I think that's the day she started to look at me differently.*

 *Good thing I was paying so much attention to her…*